L3 Foundation in Art and Design

 The qualification offers learners the opportunity to experiment widely and take creative risks in order to develop a broad portfolio of work and professional behaviours required for progression.
 It also provides opportunities to develop art, design and media skills over the course of study through a process of self-direction, reflective practice and communication, which are key skills for progression to higher education and personal development as an artist.
 These requirements mean that learners develop the transferable and higher-order skills that are demanded by universities and employers.

 To see a sample of student work from this year click here

 Who is this course for

-This course is aimed at those who are considering Further or Higher Education in art and design, those who are considering a career in the visual arts or those wishing to advance their art and design practice in a structured environment with professional guidance.
+This accredited course (BTEC Level 3 National 540 Diploma) is aimed at those who are considering Further or Higher Education studies in art and design, those who are considering a career in the visual arts or those wishing to advance their art and design practice in a structured environment with professional guidance.
 You should have some experience of art and design already, and entry to the course is dependent on a short informal interview in which you will be expected to present a portfolio of work.